Without Fans, Some College Football Games Won’t Make Financial Sense

 Even if there are no limits on fans attending, there is a strong likelihood that many fans would be reluctant to travel, prompting organizers to confront the reality of games playing out in largely empty stadiums.

-No school is likely to be as impacted by playing games at third-party sites as Notre Dame.
+No university is likely to be as affected by playing games at third-party sites as Notre Dame.
 The Fighting Irish are scheduled to open their season against Navy in Dublin on Aug.
 29. They are also scheduled to play Wisconsin at the Green Bay Packers’ Lambeau Field on Oct.
 3, and have games against Wake Forest and Georgia Tech in N.F.L. stadiums.

-Jack Swarbrick, the Notre Dame athletic director, said the school is in regularly contact with authorities in Ireland and the United States to understand travel policies and their implications for fans and the team.
-If travel is hindered in either direction or people are required to quarantine following the game, Swarbrick said: “That’s a pretty untenable situation.
+Jack Swarbrick, the Notre Dame athletic director, said the university was in regular contact with authorities in Ireland and the United States to understand travel policies and their implications for fans and the team.
+If travel is hindered in either direction or people are required to quarantine after the game, Swarbrick said: “That’s a pretty untenable situation.
 You’ve got to play the next week.”

 “Something that was a straight share of revenue would present less of a challenge in this dynamic than something that was a straight rental agreement,” Swarbrick said.